andrehafner/p2p-explorer/README.md

-# How to Participate in the p2p Infra DAO/Load Balancer for Ergo Explorer -- ARM Version
+# How to Participate in the p2p Infra DAO/Load Balancer for Ergo Explorer

-Updates made here for Ubuntu v24 on an ARM device (aarch64).
+Updates made here for Ubuntu v24 on an AMD device (See different branch for ARM aarch64 specific).

 ## Prerequisites
 - Ubuntu Server (preferred)
 - Nginx installed
 - Docker installed
 - Git installed
-- Fully synced AND indexed Ergo node running on the same machine (accessible at 127.0.0.1:9053, or change config files in explorer for a remote node)
+- Fully SYNCED and INDEXED Ergo node running on the same machine (accessible at 127.0.0.1:9053, or change config files in explorer for a remote node)

 **Note:** Ensure that all the above prerequisites are fully completed before proceeding.
 Syncing a node can take a day or more, and the Explorer can take a few additional days to sync on top of that.